New to HR? What Physical Files Should You Keep and How to Manage Them?

 - Create a file for each employee: Each employee should have a separate file that contains all their personal and employment-related documents.

-- Label the files correctly: The files should be labeled accurately with the employee's name, employee code, or any unique identifier.
+- Label the files correctly: The files should be labeled accurately with the employees' names, employee codes, or any unique identifier.

-- Keep the files in a secure place: The files should be stored in a secure place such as a locked cabinet, and only authorized personnel should have access to it.
+- Keep the files in a secure place: The files should be stored in a secure place such as a locked cabinet, and only authorized personnel should have access to them.

 - Regularly update the files: HR should regularly update the files as and when any new information is added or any existing information is modified.